dwyl/nextra-demo/README.md

 This will make every single top-level file a page on the navbar.
+We've hidden the `index.mdx`,
+because it's rendered by default when we enter the site and we can return to it if we click on the website's logo.
 Inside `api_reference`,
 create a new file called `users.mdx` and write whatever you want in it.